yagoferrer/map-tools/README.md

 ## HTML

-Don't forget to add a simple HTML tag where to render the Map.
+Don't forget to add a simple HTML tag to indicate where to render the Map.

 ```html
 <div id="mymap"></div>